Experimental analysis of local searches for sparse reflexive generalized inverses: Generalized inverse

+and iteratively apply the local search `FI(det)' (presented in Algorithm \ref{AlgFI-p13}), to obtain a set $S$ of linearly-independent rows of $\tilde{A}[:,T]$, aiming at increasing the absolute value of the determinant of the submatrix $\tilde{A}[S,T]$.
+The local search is initialized at every iteration with the transpose of an updated $r\times r$ non-singular submatrix $\tilde{A}[S,T]$.
+At the first iteration, we set $S=\{1,\ldots,r\}$, so $\tilde{A}[S,T]$ is the identity matrix.
+At each subsequent iteration, $S$ is updated with the solution of the local search, and the indices of $S$ still in $\{1,\ldots,r\}$ are made less attractive to be in the next solution by decreasing $\delta$ by a constant factor.
+The Phase-One algorithm stops when $\delta$ becomes $10^{-4}$ or when all the indices in $S$ are greater than $r$.

+We execute the Phase-One algorithm up to a maximum number of times.
+Each time, a set of $r$ columns $T$ of $\tilde{A}$ is randomly selected, and a set of $r$ rows $S$ is obtained.
+We then separate the indices from $S$ that correspond to rows of the matrix $A$, i.e., we set $S:=S\setminus\{1,\ldots,r\}$ and $S(i):=S(i)-r, \ \forall i$.
+We finally check if $|S|=r$; if so, we stop executing the algorithm and output $A[S,T]$ as the $r\times r$ non-singular submatrix of $A$.

+We note that if all sets $T$ randomly selected in the executions of the Phase-One algorithm correspond to linearly-dependent columns of $A$, the final set $S$ will certainly contain less than $r$ indices.
+In this case, we select from all the sets $S$ obtained in the executions of the Phase-One algorithm, the one with largest cardinality and starting from it, we successively execute the Greedy algorithm (see Algorithm \ref{AlgGreedyrow}).

+At each execution, we iteratively add row indices to $S$.
+Each row selected is the first (with the least index), which keeps the minimum singular value of the partially constructed submatrix $A(S,:)$ greater than a given tolerance $\tau$.
+The iterations are repeated until no row is obtained or $|S|=r$.
+If $|S|<r$, $\tau$ is decreased by a constant factor and the algorithm is executed once more.
+We note that as $A$ has rank $r$, the convergence of this procedure is assured.
+We start the executions of the Greedy algorithm with $\tau$ slightly smaller than the minimum singular value of $A(S,:)$ if the initial set $S$ is nonempty, or with $\tau=1$ otherwise.

+Finally, once we obtain the set $S$ with $r$ linearly-independent rows of $A$ with the Greedy algorithm, the last step of the NSub algorithm consists of obtaining $r$ linearly-independent columns of $A$.
+For that we rerun Algorithm \ref{AlgPhaseOnerow} (and also Algorithm \ref{AlgGreedyrow}, if necessary), but considering $A[S,:]^\top$ as the input matrix.
+In this case, as the input matrix has only $r$ columns, the set $T$ in Algorithm \ref{AlgPhaseOnerow} is given by the indices of all columns, instead of being randomly selected.
+Therefore, the Phase-One algorithm is applied only once.

+The NSub algorithm is depicted in Algorithm \ref{AlgNSub}.
+Our Matlab implementation of NSub is now available at \url{https://www.mathworks.com/matlabcentral/fileexchange/83638-linear-independent-rows-and-columns-generator} and can be used to either obtain $r$ linearly-independent rows of a given matrix $A$ with rank not smaller than $r$, or to compute an $r\times r$ non-singular submatrix of $A$.

+We note that we could directly apply the Greedy algorithm to compute the initial non-singular submatrix for the local searches, without calling the Phase-One algorithm.
+However, in our numerical experiments, we significantly improved the performance of NSub, when calling Phase-One as depicted in Algorithm \ref{AlgNSub}.
+We also observe that our best numerical results were obtained by applying the NSub algorithm to $A$ when $m\geq n$, and to $A^\top$, otherwise.
+In other words, when $m<n$, we initially choose the linearly-independent columns of $A$.

-Given the $r\times r$ non-singular submatrix of $A$ obtained with one of the algorithms presented above, we perform a local search with the goal of reducing the 1-norm of the matrix $H$, by replacing rows and columns of the submatrix, as described in the next subsection.
+Given the submatrix computed by NSub, we perform a local search with the goal of reducing the 1-norm of the matrix $H$, by replacing rows and columns of the submatrix, as explained in the next subsection.